franziskaotto/employee_database/TASKS_PA.md

 - Update the 'populate.js' file to include these positions in the MongoDB.
 - Create a new page in the React frontend for displaying the stored positions.
 - Modify employee forms, replacing the position text field with a dropdown menu for position selection.
-- The employee document d*oesn't need to store the salary, just the position name.
+- The employee document doesn't need to store the salary, just the position name.
 Optionally, the entire position document can be included in the employee document.

 ## Task 3:
+X
 - Introduce a work log array in the employee documents, comprising two fields: working hours (number) and a work label (string), e.g., acting, resting, filling the worklog.
 - Update 'populate.js' to initialize an empty work log array for each employee.
 - Develop a page for adding work log entries for a chosen employee.
 This can be a modification of an existing route or a new route.